chetanty/chetanty/README.md

 ### Working on a new, bigger, cooler thing.
 Should be out by this year.

+### Interned at Amazon Web Services' Fintech org in the summer of 2025.

 ### Check out my [website](https://chetantyagi.com/) and [linkedin](https://www.linkedin.com/in/chetantyagi06/).

 <!--